-Autumn blockbuster exhibition, The Sun: Living With Our Star, was launched by the Science Museum last week to shed new light on the power, beauty and dark side of our neighbourhood star.
+Autumn blockbuster exhibition, The Sun: Living With Our Star, was launched by the Science Museum in October 2018 to shed new light on the power, beauty and dark side of our neighbourhood star.

-From early Nordic Bronze Age artefacts that reveal ancient beliefs of how the Sun was transported across the sky, to details of forthcoming solar missions, this exhibition will chart humankind’s dependence upon and ever-changing understanding of our local fusion reactor.
+From early Nordic Bronze Age artefacts that reveal ancient beliefs of how the Sun was transported across the sky, to details of forthcoming solar missions, this exhibition charted humankind’s dependence upon and ever-changing understanding of our local fusion reactor.

-Highlights from the Science Museum collection will include an astronomical spectroscope made for Norman Lockyer – who campaigned for the founding of the Science Museum – who used it to reveal helium in the Sun’s atmosphere in 1868.
+Highlights from the Science Museum collection included an astronomical spectroscope made for Norman Lockyer – who campaigned for the founding of the Science Museum – who used it to reveal helium in the Sun’s atmosphere in 1868.

-The exhibition coincides with the 150th anniversary of Lockyer’s discovery, the first of an “extra-terrestrial” element, as helium had not yet been found on Earth.
-Also on display will be the original orrery, a mechanical model of the Solar System, made for the Earl of Orrery in 1712.
+The exhibition coincided with the 150th anniversary of Lockyer’s discovery, the first of an “extra-terrestrial” element, as helium had not yet been found on Earth.
+Also on display was the original orrery, a mechanical model of the Solar System, made for the Earl of Orrery in 1712.

 At the press launch, Chairman of the Board of Trustees, Dame Mary Archer, wearing a ‘Hello Solar’ t-shirt, congratulated the recent Nobel Prize Winners, including Donna Strickland, the third woman to win the Nobel Prize for physics, and Frances Arnold, the fifth woman to be awarded the prize for chemistry.

 During the celebrations that night, where the Philharmonia Orchestra performed the finale of Respighi’s Pines of Rome, Ian Blatchford, Director of the Science Museum, said, ‘Since people first looked up at the sky the Sun has been a source of fascination, awe and inspiration.’